anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Glacier vault lock policy prevents anyone from deleting data in Glacier, and glacier vault access policy prevents access.
 But this only applies to data in Glacier, so if you're dealing with lifecycle rules, make sure to copy data to Glacier from day 1, and then with lifecycle rules move to IA and then delete.

-S3 cross region replication: to reduce latency with other regions and to keep the data as up to date as possible
+S3 cross region replication: to reduce latency with other regions and to keep the data as up to date as possible.

+To compress json data in s3, use parquet or ORC format. max recommended file size for parquet is 250MB. merging small parquet files into one big parquet file improved performance, because you only open the file once. good practice to have less, bigger parquet files.

 ### 2.2 DynamoDB